 Drifting upward toward Missouri brings you to New Madrid and St. Louis.
 In 1811, the most powerful earthquake ever to hit North America was centered in New Madrid, forcing the Mississippi River to run backwards for miles.
 Explore this charming town's historic streets and vistas or tour the Hunter-Dawson Home State Historical site and the New Madrid Historical Museum.
 In St. Louis, the iconic Gateway Arch welcomes you.
 Travel under Eads Bridge, a National Historic Landmark en route to the Chain of Rocks Canal and the confluence of the Missouri River.

 North of St. Louis is Alton, Illinois.
-Perched on the banks of the Mississippi River, you can visit the Lewis and Clark Interpretive Center here or climb the 150-foot lookout tower for breathtaking views of the Mississippi.
+Perched on the banks of the Mississippi River, you can visit the Lewis and Clark Interpretive Center here or climb the 150-foot lookout tower for breathtaking views of the river.
 Branching off the Mississippi is the Illinois River leading to cities like Havana and Chicago.
 In Havana, see the restored pioneer village of New Salem, where Abraham Lincoln spent time as a young adult.
 Chicago is home to Wrigley Field, Sears Tower, Field Museum and Millennium Park.
 Try Chicago-style pizza, indulge in shopping or amble along the Lake Michigan shoreline.

 A number of tributaries that connect to the Mississippi River flow through Tennessee, Kentucky and Alabama, including the Cumberland, Ohio and Tennessee Rivers.
 Some cruises stop in cities along these rivers.